Bosansko Primorje: Bosansko Primorje in medieval times

 The turbulent times at the beginning of the 14th century spread across the entire country of Zahumlje.
 The usurpation by the Branivojević brothers, forced the people of Dubrovnik to fight them in 1326 with the help of Stjepan II Kotromanić.
 That year, people from Dubrovnik settled Ston, and immediately began to invest and rebuild, and established a new Ston to defend the Pelješac and protect the slaves from which they had earned big revenue.
 Since the conflict between the Ban in Bosnia and Serbian king, the Dubrovniks purchased Pelješac with Ston from both rulers in 1333.

 From the annexation of medieval Zahumlje in 1321, that will henceforth be called Humska Zemlja, historian specialists in Bosnian medieval times, usually describe the coastal area which stretches from the mouth of the Neretva River to the Kurilo (Petrovo Selo, Dubrovnik), and call it the Bosansko Primorje (or Bosnian Coast).
 This area was from the 10th to the beginning of the 14th century in the hands of the Zahumlje's knezs.

+Ragusan purchase as Terrae Novae

 When the people of Ragusa bought Ston and Stonski Rat in 1333, these newly acquired estates were not safe for them, so they sought to secure them by purchasing the area from Ston to Kuril from the Bosnian state on January 15, 1399.
 King Tvrtko II confirmed this part of the Bosnian Coast to the people of Ragusa on June 24, 1405.
 When the Ragusans came into possession of the Bosnian Coast, they called it "Terrae Novae", and declared that the pastures there are the common property of the entire population of the Republic and applied their statute to that territory.

 Kuril area of Petrovo Selo above Mokošica in Rijeka Dubrovačka was part of Bosansko Primorje in medieval times.